TYPO3 vs WordPress – My Honest Opinion

 • Content export via WordPress XML

-• Import into TYPO3 with custom scripts
+• Import into TYPO3 using custom scripts

 • URL structure must be mapped